Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 A set of nodes to prepare the noise predictions before the CFG function

-All can be chained and should be highly compatible with everything.
+All can be chained and should be highly compatible with most things.

-The order matters depending on your needs.
+The order matters and depends on your needs.

-The best chaining order is to be determined by your own preferences.
+The best chaining order is therefore to be determined by your own preferences.

 They can be used multiple times in the same workflow!

-All are to be used like any model patching node, best right after the model loader.
+All are to be used like any model patching node, right after the model loader.

 # Nodes: